MicrosoftDocs/azure-ai-docs/articles/ai-studio/concepts/fine-tuning-overview.md

 - [Prompt engineering](../../ai-services/openai/concepts/prompt-engineering.md) is a technique that involves designing prompts for natural language processing models.
 This process improves accuracy and relevancy in responses, to optimize the performance of the model.
 - [Retrieval-augmented generation (RAG)](../concepts/retrieval-augmented-generation.md) improves LLM performance by retrieving data from external sources and incorporating it into a prompt.
 RAG can help businesses achieve customized solutions while maintaining data relevance and optimizing costs.

-Fine-tuning is an advanced technique that requires expertise to use appropriately.
-The following questions can help you evaluate whether you're ready for fine-tuning, and how well you thought through the process.
-You can use these questions to guide your next steps or to identify other approaches that might be more appropriate.
+Fine-tuning is a great way to get higher quality results while reducing latency.
+The following questions can help you better understand why fine-tuning and evaluate whether you're ready for fine-tuning through the process.
+You can use these questions to guide your next steps.

 ### Why do you want to fine-tune a model?

-Finetuning can be useful if you have a specific use case for a pre-trained LLM.
+Fine-tuning can be useful if you have a specific use case for a pre-trained LLM.
 For example, if you have a generic pre-trained model but you would like to use the model for more specific topics.
 Before you begin Finetuning a model you can consider if you've identified shortcomings when using a base model.
 These shortcomings can include: an inconsistent performance on edge cases, inability to fit enough shot prompts in the context window to steer the model, or high latency.

+Before you begin fine-tuning a model you can consider if you've identified shortcomings when using a base model.
+These shortcomings can include: an inconsistent performance on edge cases, inability to fit enough prompts in the context window to steer the model, or high latency.
+Base models are already pre-trained on vast amounts of data, but most times you will add instructions and examples to the prompt to get the quality responses that you're looking for.
+This process of "few-shot learning" can be improved with fine-tuning.
+Fine-tuning allows you to train a model with many more examples.
+You can tailor your examples to meet your specific use-case.
+This can help you reduce the number of tokens in the prompt leading to potential cost savings and requests with lower latency.

 Use cases for fine-tuning a model can be:
 - Steering the model to output content in a specific and customized style, tone, or format.
-- Ddjusting the complexity and length of the output.
+- Adjusting the complexity and length of the output.

 If you identify cost as your primary motivator, proceed with caution.
 Fine-tuning might reduce costs for certain use cases by shortening prompts or allowing you to use a smaller model.
 But there's a higher upfront cost to training, and you have to pay for hosting your own custom model.
 For more information on fine-tuning costs in Azure OpenAI Service, refer to the [pricing page](https://azure.microsoft.com/pricing/details/cognitive-services/openai-service/).